UtkarshPatel9934/React.js/README.md

 3. What is difference between render and componentDidMount
    - first Render get called and after our whole component is printed means our DOM is fully ready and printed, after that our componentDidMount get called
 4. Note: there is no Effect of State and Props in componentDidMount

+# Question:
+1. can we prevent or stop componentDidMount calling?
+   - Yes, componentDidMount() will not invoked if shouldComponentUpdate() return false

+---

+# componentDidUpdate Life Cycle Method

+1. runs when there is update in our State and Props, it not get called when our component get load, render, or printed( componentDidMount )